owebeeone/pythonopenscad/README.md

-# README #

-PythonOpenScad (POSC)
+# PythonOpenScad (POSC) #

 # Introduction

 PythonOpenScad is yet another [OpenSCAD](https://www.openscad.org/) script/model generator with Python syntax.

-The Python code below, that generates a 3D solid model of text saying ‘Hello world!’, uses the same style as [OpenPyScad](https://github.com/taxpon/openpyscad) API and in fact, apart from the import line, should execute as expected using [OpenPyScad](https://github.com/taxpon/openpyscad).
+The Python code below generates a 3D solid model of text saying ‘Hello world!’.
+This demostrates the [OpenPyScad](https://github.com/taxpon/openpyscad) style API and in fact, apart from the import line and conversion to string in print, should execute as expected using [OpenPyScad](https://github.com/taxpon/openpyscad).

 -----
 	from pythonopenscad import Text